DCC-EX/dcc-ex.github.io/docs/reference/developers/writing-hal-driver.rst

 |engineer|

-Suppose you have a particular device you want to use with DCC++EX, but there isn't a driver for it.
+Suppose you have a particular device you want to use with |EX-CS|, but there isn't a driver for it.
 Well, you could ask for one, and we may well write one for you.
 Or you could write it yourself.

-The HAL framework is designed to be extendable by the creation of device drivers, without needing to modify the base DCC++EX software or the HAL itself.
+The HAL framework is designed to be extendable by the creation of device drivers, without needing to modify the base |EX-CS| software or the HAL itself.

 A HAL driver is normally created as an include (.h) file, although for more complex ones it may include source (.cpp) files as well.

 The driver follows a simple design pattern.
 It doesn't need to implement all of the pattern, if you don't implement a particular bit then a default will be used instead.

 * Creation - a `create()` function and constructor are required;
 * Initialisation - a `_begin()` function is written (optional);